Magnusson-Institute/m066/README.md

 report (on FT.com), on compression "2":

 ```
-Apple has made a major change to its privacy policies that could allow
+Apple has made a major change to how it lets app developers use data
+from its iPhone users, in a move that could allow companies to track
-companies to track iPhone users without their knowledge.
-The
+their movements and habits without their knowledge.
+The Californian
-Californian consumer watchdog, the Consumer Financial Protection
+consumer watchdog, the Consumer Financial Protection Bureau, last year
-Bureau (CFPB), has taken a new approach to policing the online
-advertising industry, allowing companies to share data about their
+told companies that share data with Apple that they must first remove
-users with third parties.
-Mobile advertising companies are finding
+all references to individual consumers.
+Mobile advertising companies
-ways to circumvent Apple’s ban on tracking iPhone users by their
+have found ways to circumvent Apple’s ban on tracking iPhone users by
-unique IDs.
-Apple’s decision to force developers to give users the
+their unique IDs.
+Apple’s decision to force developers to give users
-option to delete their data from its App Store has made it a key
+the option to delete their data from its App Store is a sign that the
+company is taking data privacy seriously, according to a leading app
-battleground for data privacy advocates.
-Apple has said it will allow
+developer.
+Apple has said it will allow some companies to circumvent
-some companies to circumvent its strict privacy rules on third-party
-advertising.
-Apple has long been hailed as the go-to place for mobile
+its strict privacy rules on third-party advertising.
+Apple has long
+been at the forefront of mobile privacy, but new research from app
+developer Adblock Plus shows that some of its most popular apps are
-app developers to get their software to market.
-The European Union’s
+continuing to leak user data.
+The European Union’s General Data
-General Data Protection Regulation (GDPR) is set to change how
+Protection Regulation (GDPR) is designed to give consumers control
-companies use data, but it could also change how they market to you.
+over how their data is used by companies.
 ```

 Compression levels 4 and 5 on the the same underlying FT.com article are interesting: